 Cons

-• Less native IDE integration than Copilot
+• Less seamless IDE integration than Copilot

 Try Claude Code (by Anthropic) Free ->